isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 19. The Government remains committed to working with the creative community to address their concerns.

 </p><p style="margin-left: 40px">
-(a) There is ongoing engagement with stakeholders, including those in the creative sector such as writers, publishers, record labels and creative agencies.
+(a) There is ongoing engagement with stakeholders, including those in the creative sector such as writers, publishers, record labels and creative agencies.</p>

 </p><p style="margin-left: 40px">
-(b) Some of the suggestions received include:
+(b) Some of the suggestions received include:</p>

 </p><p style="margin-left: 70px">
-(i) Greater transparency in how copyright material is used for AI training; and
+(i) Greater transparency in how copyright material is used for AI training; and</p>

 </p><p style="margin-left: 70px">
-(ii) For rights-holders to have more control over use of their material.
+(ii) For rights-holders to have more control over use of their material.</p>

 </p><p style="margin-left: 40px">
-(c) We are studying these suggestions.
+(c) We are studying these suggestions.</p>

 </p><p style="margin-left: 70px">
-(i) For example, we are exploring, with MDDI and IMDA, support for transparency measures and respect for copyright in our AI governance policies and tools;
+(i) For example, we are exploring, with MDDI and IMDA, support for transparency measures and respect for copyright in our AI governance policies and tools;</p>

 </p><p style="margin-left: 70px">
-(ii) such as IMDA’s upcoming safety guidelines for Generative AI model developers and app deployers.
+(ii) such as IMDA’s upcoming safety guidelines for Generative AI model developers and app deployers.</p>

 {:start="20"}
 20. MinLaw and IPOS will continue to work with stakeholders to maintain the right balance that will support creativity and innovation.